 Pokhara and the Mountain Views

-Prominent explorers, travel writers, and travel guide publications have placed Nepal’s second most popular destination, Pokhara, among some of the beautiful places in the world.
+Prominent explorers, travel writers, and travel guide publications have placed Nepal’s second most popular destination, Pokhara, among some of the most beautiful places in the world.
 Swiss geologist Tony Hagen, who traveled 14,000 km across Nepal, including remote areas, on foot for over 12 years, wrote: “Nowhere in the world can the highest mountain reaching 8,000 meters level be admired from the tropical lowland without any intermediate mountain ranges.
-Pokhara and the Mountain Views is certainly one of the most extraordinary and beautiful places in the world.”
-Hagen contributed a lot to promote Nepal to the outside world in the 1960s.
+Pokhara and the Mountain Views is one of the most extraordinary and beautiful places.”
+Hagen contributed significantly to promoting Nepal to the outside world in the 1960s.
 Col Jimmy Roberts, founder of the trekking industry in Nepal in 1963, once told this scribe that “Pokhara is the most beautiful valley and a nice place to live.”

 Buddhist monk Ekai Kawaguchi, the first Japanese visitor to Nepal who arrived in the country in 1899, wrote in “Three years in Tibet”: “I saw no scenery so enchanting as that which fascinates me in Pokhara in all my travels in the Himalayas.

 Kawaguchi visited Tsharang, Tukuche, and Marpha in Mustang via Pokhara during his visit to Nepal.